 Internship positions in the Office of Congressman Clay Higgins give college students the opportunity to gain valuable skills and insight into the daily functions of a congressional office.
 Students will assist staff with daily tasks, including but not limited to front office duties, Capitol tours, legislative research, and media outreach.
 Internships are unpaid, but college credit may be available.

 - Each D.C. intern will assist the Staff Assistant with the general daily operations of the office, including greeting visitors, answering telephones, giving Capitol tours, and other daily activities.

 - Each D.C. intern will have an opportunity to work with a legislative staff member on such duties as legislative research, responding to constituent mail, and meeting/hearing preparation.

 - Each D.C. intern will have an opportunity to work with the Press Secretary on media outreach, preparing press releases, social media, and videography.

 - Each D.C. intern will shadow Congressman Higgins for at least one day when the House is in session.

 - District Office interns will have an opportunity to work with Caseworkers on duties such as writing constituent letters and participating in constituent meetings.

-- District Office interns will have an opportunity to work with the District Director and Field Representatives on duties such as attending meetings and functions, assisting with the planning, preparation and execution of Member events and appearances, and working on special projects, research and assignments.
+- District Office interns will have an opportunity to work with the Field Representatives on duties such as attending meetings, assisting with the planning, preparation and execution of Member events and appearances, and working on special projects, research and assignments.